These are the instructor’s lecture notes for a course in Trigonometry

 rectangular and polar coordinates.

-Sine and cosine are percentages.
+Think of sine and cosine as percentages.

 Arctangent, an “inverse” of tangent,